 Accounting Information Systems Degree

-An Accounting Information Systems degree equips graduates to apply information systems technology to accounting processes.
-While most accounting degrees do cover information systems, this degree particularly focuses on the creation, deployment, and use of the information systems that make accountants’ work more efficient.
+An Accounting Information Systems degree prepares students to analyze and evaluate accounting processes using information systems technology.
+While most general accounting degrees include the basic study of information systems in accounting, this degree program specifically emphasizes how to implement information systems to make the work of accountants as efficient and streamlined as possible.
 This degree can be attained at the associate’s, bachelor’s, master’s, and PhD levels.

 Why Pursue an Accounting Information Systems Degree?